KaueRian/ADS/REDES I/Guia.md

                    2419200   ; Expire
                    604800 )  ; Negative Cache TTL
    ;
-   @       IN      NS      prova.lan.
+   @       IN      NS      ns1.prova.lan.
    2       IN      PTR     prova.lan.
    4       IN      PTR     ava.prova.lan.
    4       IN      PTR     www.prova.lan.
-   2       IN      PTR     mylena.lab
+   2       IN      PTR     mylena.lab.
-   4       IN      PTR     web.mylena.lab
+   4       IN      PTR     web.mylena.lab.
-   4       IN      PTR     site.mylena.lab
+   4       IN      PTR     site.mylena.lab.
    ```

 5. **Verifique a configuração do BIND9:**